 Whether you’re obsessed with planning your dream wedding or you've never spent a waking second thinking about putting a ring on it, you may still find yourself having dreams of getting married.
 But if visions of veils, suits, rings, tacky bridesmaid dresses, open bars, and rehearsal dinners are dancing in your head as you slumber, what is your subconscious trying to tell you?
-While some wedding dream meanings could indicate that you’re thinking about tying the knot, it’s not necessarily that straightforward.
+While the most obvious wedding dream meaning might indicate that you’re thinking about tying the knot, it’s not necessarily that straightforward.

 Dreams About Weddings If You’re Actually Planning One